Virtual Optimization and Validation for 3D Skeleton Winding (3DSW) Lightweight Structures

 Virtual Design and Optimization of a 3DSW Rear Trailing Arm

 The demonstrator part of the Korean German ZIM project ACCORD is a rear trailing arm for a Hyundai Santa Fe.
 The original part is a metallic component, which consists of 9 welded parts.
 The 3DSW rear trailing arm developed in the ACCORD is a single integral part and reduces the component mass by up to 37 %, depending on the choice of material grade.
+The dimensions are 650 x 280 x 180 mm³.

 The fiber skeleton has been manufactured using the winding cell outlined established at Fraunhofer ICT.
 The overmolding structure is cast with epoxy for demonstration purposes, due to the project’s focus on the winding process development.
 Therefore, the load requirements are validated virtually only.